Indian Civil Rights Act

-For ten years after its passage, the general perception was that ICRA gave the federal court broad powers to hear and decide claims of civil rights violations by tribal governments.
+For ten years after its passage, the general perception was that the Indian Civil Right Act (ICRA) gave the federal court broad powers to hear and decide claims of civil rights violations by tribal governments.
 This changed dramatically, however, in 1978 with the U. S. Supreme Court decision in Santa Clara Pueblo v.
 Martinez, 439 U.S. 49 (1978).

 During this ten-year period, the federal courts devised rules of interpretation, including:

 Santa Clara Pueblo v.
-Martinez, 439 U.S. 49 (1978).
+Martinez, 439 U.S. 49 (1978)

 The Supreme Court in Martinez never actually decided the merits of the case.
 It disposed of the case on a jurisdictional basis; that is, that the ICRA does not give federal courts broad jurisdiction to review tribal government actions in Indian country.
 Thus, Ms. Martinez’s challenge to the tribal ordinance could not go forward.
 In reaching this conclusion, the Court noted that there were two purposes that Congress had in mind in enacting the ICRA: